atarr3/campvideo-data/README.md

 - ``tables``: Raw text files showing confusion matrices and coverage tables corresponding to tables in the paper.

 ## Data
-Replication relies on two datasets.
-[Feature Extraction](#Feature-Extraction) requires the collection of YouTube videos in MP4 format, while [Validation](#Validation) requires the human-coded labels provided by WMP.
-Unfortunately, neither of these datasets can be provided publicly.

-- WMP Data: The WMP data can be purchased [here](https://mediaproject.wesleyan.edu/dataaccess/).
+Replication in the [Feature Extraction](#Feature-Extraction) step requires the human-coded labels provided by WMP.
+Unfortunately, we cannot share this dataset publicly.
+The WMP data can be purchased [here](https://mediaproject.wesleyan.edu/dataaccess/).
 Our study used the 2012 Presidential, 2012 Non-Presidential, and 2014 data.
 The data is distributed across 7 Stata files, one for each year and race type (House, Senate, Governor, President).
 These files should be placed in the ``data\wmp`` folder.

 ## Installation
-Recreating all figures, tables and results in the [Validation](#Validation) step requires working installations of [Python](https://www.python.org/downloads/) version 3.9 or greater and [R](https://cran.r-project.org/src/base/R-4/).
+Recreating all figures, tables and results requires working installations of [Python](https://www.python.org/downloads/) version 3.9 or greater and [R](https://cran.r-project.org/src/base/R-4/).
 All code in this repo was tested under Python version 3.9.7 and R version 4.0.5 on a Windows 10 machine.

 ### Prequisites
 #### CMake and C++ Compiler